skim121/bachplease/README.md

 # Bach Please

-Bachelor/Bachelorette party planner's best friend
+Bachelor/Bachelorette party planner's best friend - curate the best weekend plan for the best bride and groom

 ## Table of Contents